jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 - \[11/2024\] One paper on cross-graph transfer learning was accepted by **KDD 2025**.
 Congrats to all my coauthors!

 # Services
-* Program committee member: KDD, WWW, WWW Web4Good Track, NeurIPS, ICLR, AISTATS, AAAI
+* Program committee member: KDD, WWW, WWW (Web4Good Track), NeurIPS, ICLR, AISTATS, AAAI
 * Journal reviewer: TKDE, TBD, and IMWUT